Pentecostalism: Early controversies

 Among these Finished Work Pentecostals, the new Assemblies of God would soon face a "new issue" which first emerged at a 1913 camp meeting.
 During a baptism service, the speaker, R. E. McAlister, mentioned that the Apostles baptized converts once in the name of Jesus Christ, and the words "Father, Son, and Holy Ghost" were never used in baptism.
 This inspired Frank Ewart who claimed to have received as a divine prophecy revealing a nontrinitarian conception of God.
 Ewart believed that there was only one personality in the Godhead—Jesus Christ.
 The terms "Father" and "Holy Ghost" were titles designating different aspects of Christ.
-Those who had been baptized in the Trinitarian fashion needed to submit to rebaptism in Jesus' name.
-Furthermore, Ewart believed that Jesus' name baptism and the gift of tongues were essential for salvation.
-Ewart and those who adopted his belief, which is known as Oneness Pentecostalism, called themselves "oneness" or "Jesus' Name" Pentecostals, but their opponents called them "Jesus Only".
+Those who had been baptized in the Trinitarian fashion needed to submit to rebaptism in Jesus's name.
+Furthermore, Ewart believed that Jesus's name baptism and the gift of tongues were essential for salvation.
+Ewart and those who adopted his belief, which is known as Oneness Pentecostalism, called themselves "oneness" or "Jesus's Name" Pentecostals, but their opponents called them "Jesus Only".

 Amid great controversy, the Assemblies of God rejected the Oneness teaching, and many of its churches and pastors were forced to withdraw from the denomination in 1916.
 They organized their own Oneness groups.
 Most of these joined Garfield T. Haywood, an African-American preacher from Indianapolis, to form the Pentecostal Assemblies of the World.
 This church maintained an interracial identity until 1924 when the white ministers withdrew to form the Pentecostal Church, Incorporated.
 This church later merged with another group forming the United Pentecostal Church International.
 This controversy among the Finished Work Pentecostals caused Holiness Pentecostals to further distance themselves from Finished Work Pentecostals, who they viewed as heretical.